 7 September 2016 | Insights

 Your first few weeks with baby at home is a blur of feeding, burping, changing, bathing and some sleeping.
 It is exciting but exhausting because you also have to do other things like have a shower, do the laundry and get dinner ready.
-However, it mostly works out, maybe not in the planned order, actually definitely not in the planned order and slowly some kind of pattern emerges.
+However, it mostly works out, maybe not in the planned order -actually definitely not in the planned order – and slowly some kind of pattern emerges.

 First thought is where is baby going to sleep in the daytime?
 My obvious answer is “in their bed.”
 I think that a calm quiet space is best and with a monitor you will easily hear when he/she wakes.
 Maybe it also is better for you not to be checking on him/her all the time and you can think about something else for a while.
 I know that I turned on the vacuum cleaner more freely knowing that my baby was asleep in the nursery, not around the corner.

-If, however you prefer to have baby closer by, a bassinet would be the traditional choice.
+If, however you prefer to have baby closer by, a bassinet would be a great choice.
 You may already be using one for overnight sleeps.
 If it is on castors you can bring it into the living space during the day but if it is upstairs, you will pretty soon find that a tiresome exercise.
 Investing in two bassinets?
 I have seen several lounge rooms with a Leander Cradle either suspended from the ceiling or from a tripod and it looks fantastic but you may not be able to justify the expense.

 You could consider your pram as an option.
 If it stands in the hallway and is fitted with a carrycot it is a handy spot for a nap.
 It also means that baby is ready for a walk when you are.